Trantect/blog/_posts/2013-07-19-Jenkins-Cluster.md

 ### What is Jenkins and Jenkins Cluster?

 Jenkins is an open source continuous integration tool written in Java.
 The project was forked from Hudson, it provides continuous integration services for software development and helps developers to build, test and deploy their projects.It is a server-based system running in a servlet container such as Apache Tomcat.
 It supports SCM tools including CVS, Subversion, Git, Mercurial, Perforce, Clearcase and RTC, and can execute Apache Ant and Apache Maven based projects as well as arbitrary shell scripts and Windows batch commands.
-Jenkins is released under the MIT License and is a free software.Jenkins Cluster consists of some instances which are individual machines or virtual machines, among these instances one should be selected as master and others should be slaves.
+Jenkins is released under the MIT License and is a free software.

+Jenkins Cluster consists of some instances which are individual machines or virtual machines, among these instances one should be selected as master and others should be slaves.
 Jenkins runs on the master, it manages projects and launches slave agents to build projects concurrently, separately via SSH, Java Web Start or exceuting customized commands.

 ### Why is Jenkins needed?